 December 2014 Local authorities withdrew four million Yuan (€562,000) from Pastor Zhang’s church bank account – savings for a new building – and removed the cross topping the building and blocked the entrance.

 31 May 2015 Zhang Cuijuan was released after serving her sentence.
 She described the prison as “hell on earth”, but said, “I had joy from God.”
 She said many lawyers and reporters who helped the church were detained, beaten and robbed, and added, “The Nanle County Government keeps bragging to local citizens that they can beat lawyers and reporters.”
 The lawyer who represented her was detained.

 September 2016 Pastor Zhang’s daughter Yunyun (now known also as Esther) was part of a delegation that met President Obama’s administration to discuss persecution in China.
-She and China Aid’s President, Bob Fu, told National Security Advisor Ambassador Susan E. Rice that Pastor Zhang had not been permitted to read the Bible or any Christian literature, and that prison authorities had installed a surveillance camera facing him in the prison cell.
+She and China Aid’s President Bob Fu told National Security Advisor Ambassador Susan E. Rice that Pastor Zhang had not been permitted to read the Bible or any Christian literature, and that prison authorities had installed a surveillance camera in the prison cell.

-July 2017 Pastor Zhang’s daughter reported that he has been tortured in prison for applying to file another appeal.
+July 2017 Pastor Zhang’s daughter reported that he had been tortured in prison for applying to file another appeal.
 Torture included starvation and sleep deprivation.

 7 July 2017 Pastor Zhang’s sister Zhang Cuixia visited him in prison and said afterwards, “He looked like a bag of bones.
 His eyes were deep-set with very dark circles.”